Reverse-Cycling

 Causes/Solutions of Reverse-Cycling

-1. A newborn needing to adjust to life outside of the womb and having their days and nights "mixed up"
+1. A newborn adjusting to life outside of the womb and having their days and nights "mixed up"

-• Do your best to wake up and feed baby more often during the day.
+• Do your best to wake baby to feed more during the day.

 • Make sure baby is not too warm and cozy: un-swaddle, change diaper, undress, and tickle feet.